AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/acsd-47336-something-went-wrong-error-when-dismissing-notifications-adobe-commerce-admin.md

 <u>Expected results</u>:

-The _[!UICONTROL Something went wrong.]_ error  should not display when clearing the completed tasks.
+The _[!UICONTROL Something went wrong]_ error  should not display when clearing the completed tasks.

 <u>Actual results</u>:

-The _[!UICONTROL Something went wrong.]_ error is displayed.
+The _[!UICONTROL Something went wrong]_ error is displayed.

 ## Apply the patch